Phantomojo/Vanta-ledger/vanta_ledger_flutter/README.md

 ## Logo
 *A modern finance logo will be added here soon.
 If you are a designer and want to contribute, please submit a PR!*

+---

+## Important Notice

+- **Flutter is the only supported mobile app.**
+- Native Android (android/ and android-app/) projects have been deprecated and removed.
+- Large test data files (e.g., transactions_huge.json) are now in `dev_assets/` for local development only and are not required for production or normal usage.

+---